Murder of David Dorn

 On June 2, 2020, David Dorn, a 77-year-old retired police captain, was fatally shot after interrupting the burglary of a pawn shop in The Ville, St. Louis.
-The incident occurred on the same night as protests in St. Louis, Missouri over the murder of George Floyd.
+The incident took place during riots in St. Louis, Missouri following the murder of George Floyd.
 Stephan Cannon, who was 24 years old at the time of the incident, was convicted of his murder on July 20, 2022.

 Persons involved

 Victim

 David Dorn (October 29, 1942 – June 2, 2020) was an African-American captain in the Metropolitan Police Department, City of St. Louis, working there from November 1969 to October 2007.
 He later served as police chief of Moline Acres from February 2008.

 Shooter

-The shooter, Stephan Cannon, a 24-year-old man from Glasgow Village, Missouri, was charged with first-degree murder, three counts of armed criminal action, robbery, burglary, stealing and unlawful possession of a weapon.
+The shooter, Stephan Cannon, a 24-year-old Black man from Glasgow Village, Missouri, was charged with first-degree murder, three counts of armed criminal action, robbery, burglary, stealing and unlawful possession of a weapon.

-Another suspect, Jimmie Robinson, was charged with burglary, armed criminal action, and stealing.
-An additional suspect, Mark Jackson, was charged with second-degree murder, first-degree robbery, burglary, stealing, and armed criminal action.
+Another suspect, Jimmie Robinson, an African-American male, was charged with burglary, armed criminal action, and stealing.
+An additional suspect, Mark Jackson, an African-American male, was charged with second-degree murder, first-degree robbery, burglary, stealing, and armed criminal action.